amcpherson/remixt/README.md

 where `$tmp_seq_1` and `$tmp_seq_2` are unique temporary directories.
 If you need to stop and restart the script, using the same temporary directory will allow the scripts to restart where it left off.

-For parallelism options see the section "Parallelism using pypeliner" below.
+For parallelism options see the section [Parallelism using pypeliner](#markdown-header-parallelism-using-pypeliner).

 ### Step 2 - Preparing Segment Read Counts